Cloud-Foundations/Dominator/cmd/imaginator/README.md

 		 image.
 If unspecified, the top-level directory in the repository is used.
 The `$IMAGE_STREAM` variable expands to the name of the *image stream*
+- `Variables`: key:value variables which may be referred to in the `manifest` file.
+The values undergo variable expansion

 An [example configuration file](streams.json) is provided.
 Note the use of variables in different places.